chyingp/grunt-inline/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2014-06-15 v0.3.1 bug fix: when options.tag is '', then all img tags, whose src attribute has already been inlined will be matched.
 * 2014-05-19 v0.3.0 support for new options.exts
 * 2014-05-19 v0.2.9 bug fix: options.tag is assigned '', bug image url in css are not converted to base64 formate
 * 2014-03-06  v0.2.6 bug fix: script tags like <script src="index.js?__inline">\n</script> were not inlined